pruthvidarshanss/msrit-adbms-lab/README.md

 [A] The production company is organized into different studios.
 We store each studio’s name branch and location; every studio must own at least one movie.
 We store each movie’s title, sensor_number and year of production.
 Star may act in any number of movies and we store each actors name and address.

-* List all the studios of the movie “Kantara”;
+* List all the studios of the movie “Kantara”
 * List all the actors , acted in a movie ‘Kantara’
 * Write a deletion trigger, does not allow to deleting current year movies